britzl/boom/api.md

 ## destroy_all(tag, )
-Destroy all objects with a certain tag
+Destroy all objects with a certain tag.

 PARAMS